↑

 December 19, 2015 by Katie T. Christiansen Leave a Comment

 One of my favorite parts about the holidays is making easy science experiments.
-I pulled out these candy canes from my “old candy stash” to make a colored candy canes Christmas science experiment.
-Old candy is scientific treasure here.
+I pulled out these candy canes from my “old candy stash” to make a colored candy canes science experiment.
+Old candy is a scientific treasure here.
 We get so excited when a holiday gives us a reason to discover, ask questions, and explore.
-This time our question was: which color candy cane will lose its stripes first?
+This time, our question was: Which color candy cane will lose its stripes first?

 Per my usual, this is easy to make with super low prep.
 It’s perfect for busy moms, busy teachers, and busy homeschoolers – and for the busy Christmas season!